Ormulum: Orthography

-The combination of this system with the rigid metre, and the stress patterns this implies, provides enough information to reconstruct his pronunciation with some precision; making the reasonable assumption that Orm's pronunciation was in no way unusual, this permits scholars of the history of English to develop an exceptionally precise snapshot of exactly how Middle English was pronounced in the Midlands in the second half of the twelfth century.
+The combination of this system with a rigid metre, and the stress patterns the metre implies, provides enough information to reconstruct his pronunciation with some precision; making the reasonable assumption that Orrm's pronunciation was in no way unusual, this permits scholars of the history of English to develop an exceptionally precise snapshot of exactly how Middle English was pronounced in the Midlands in the second half of the twelfth century.

 Significance

-Orm's book has a number of innovations that make it valuable.
-As Bennett points out, Orm's adaptation of a classical metre with fixed stress patterns anticipates future English poets, who would do much the same when encountering foreign language prosodies.
+Orrm's book has a number of innovations that make it valuable.
+As Bennett points out, Orrm's adaptation of a classical metre with fixed stress patterns anticipates future English poets, who would do much the same when encountering foreign language prosodies.
 The Ormulum is also the only specimen of the homiletic tradition in England between Ælfric and the fourteenth century, as well as the last example of the Old English verse homily.
 It also demonstrates what would become Received Standard English two centuries before Geoffrey Chaucer.
-Further, Orm was concerned with the laity.
+Further, Orrm was concerned with the laity.
 He sought to make the Gospel comprehensible to the congregation, and he did this perhaps forty years before the Fourth Council of the Lateran of 1215 "spurred the clergy as a whole into action".
-At the same time, Orm's idiosyncrasies and attempted orthographic reform make his work vital for understanding Middle English.
+At the same time, Orrm's idiosyncrasies and attempted orthographic reform make his work vital for understanding Middle English.
 The Ormulum is, with the Ancrene Wisse and the Ayenbite of Inwyt, one of the three crucial texts that have enabled philologists to document the transition from Old English to Middle English.